jsabater/calabruix/content/posts/proxmox/pve/nfs/xfs/index.md

 In essence, kernel 6.12 introduced the fundamental [Virtual File System](https://www.kernel.org/doc/html/latest/filesystems/vfs.html) (VFS) infrastructure and initial XFS support for Large Block Sizes, making the concept viable.
 Then kernel 6.13 added critical features like atomic write support for major filesystems ([*](EXT4), [*](XFS)), improving general large file handling, and incorporating the usual wave of bug fixes and optimizations that are essential for a feature to be considered truly stable and production-ready.

 Maintenance of version 6.12 by the [Linux Kernel Organization](https://www.kernel.org/) is restricted to patches that fix security issues, bugs or regressions, or provide stability.
-However, while we wait for a more modern kernel (6.15+) to be backported to Trixie, we can check it out and test it.
+However, while we wait for a more modern kernel (hopefully 6.15+) to be backported to Trixie, we can check it out and test it.

 Regarding userspace tools, Debian 13 ships with `xfsprogs` version 6.13, which means we will have: